Ridecell/pymv/README.md

 # pymv

+pymv is a tool to move or rename python source code files from the command line.
+Unlike the normal `mv` command, pymv is python-aware and will also fix up all references to the moved python file, such as import statements, within the rest of the project.

-CLI wrapper of rope's module moving functionality.
+pymv is implemented as a CLI wrapper of rope's module moving functionality.
 Depends on a slightly forked (hacked up) version of Rope - https://github.com/Ridecell/rope.

 ## Usage